zjukg/MoMoK/README.md

 - tqdm==4.64.1

 ## 💻 Data preparation
-The multi-model embedding of MMKGs are too large so you should download them from the Google Drive Link (updated soon).
+The multi-model embedding of MMKGs are too large so you should download them from the [Google Drive Link](https://drive.google.com/file/d/1nRHdeWiVi9d_FKli3x7sO87ARasad39w/view?usp=sharing).
+Please unzip the embedding files and put them in the corresponding path in `datasets/`